front-commerce/developers.front-commerce.com/source/docs/advanced/performance/preloading-routes.md

 - when you think that the user will need the data
 - when you are displaying the data

 By doing this, you will first warm up Apollo's cache and this cache will be reused when you will display your data.
 But this can be tedious.
-This is why in Front-Commerce, we have added a <abbr title="Higher Order Component">HOC</abbr> that will do this: `web/core/apollo/graphqlWithPreload` (added in version 1.0.0-rc.0).
+This is why in Front-Commerce, we have added a <abbr title="Higher Order Component">HOC</abbr> that will do this: `web/core/apollo/graphqlWithPreload`.

 Let's see how it works by upgrading adding preload to a product component: